aws-samples/amazon-sagemaker-keras-text-classification/README.md

 3\.
 Build the custom image

+#### Note: Slow down and read the below instruction very carefully.
+The next command(aws ecr get-login...) is a two step process.
+First, run the below command(aws ecr get-login...); Second, copy output of command(aws ecr get-login...) and run it as a command.

-Run the docker login command emitted from the command below to log in
+Run the docker login command and then copy and run the output of below command to log in

 ```
-(aws ecr get-login --no-include-email --region <AWS REGION such as us-east-1> --registry-ids 763104351884)
+aws ecr get-login --no-include-email --region <AWS REGION such as us-east-1> --registry-ids 763104351884
 ```

-and then run following command
+Next, run following command

 ```
 docker build -t sagemaker-keras-text-class:latest .